Things To Do In Fredericksburg, TX And Texas Hill Country

-Gillespie County and the Texas Hill Country are the second largest wine destination in the United States.
+Gillespie County and Texas Hill Country are the second-largest wine destination in the United States.
 There are dozens of wineries and tasting rooms in the Fredericksburg, Texas area.
 Dozens more are within an hour’s drive of Fredericksburg.

 Craft Beer in Texas is booming!
 Nationally, an average of 1.5 new breweries opens every day.
 Fredericksburg is home to two breweries.
 There are another dozen or so breweries within an hour’s drive in Dripping Springs, Johnson City, Blanco, and Marble Falls.
 Hye, Texas is home to Garrison Brothers Distillery and Hye Rum, and there are a few more in nearby towns.

 LBJ State Historical Park